Advait-Sen/Advait-Sen/README.md

 # Advait-Sen
 I am a student at the British School of Milan.
-I am also a budding comedian and computer scientist, and poet (not that any of my poetry is available online).
+I am also an aspiring public speaker and computer scientist, and maybe an author.

-My dream job is to work at Mojang, though I would also be happy to work at the forefront of Computer Science research in the world (yes I have my priorities straight).

-## Languages
-I speak English, [Italian](README-IT.md), Hindi, Bengali, [French](README-FR.md) and a bit of Spanish.
-I'mma add translated versions in as many languages as possible Soon(tm).